Security-Onion-Solutions/securityonion-docs/hunt.rst

 If you'd like to add your own custom actions, you can copy ``/opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json`` and then add new entries.

-For example, suppose we want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
-First, we need to copy ``/opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json``:
+For example, suppose you want to add ``AbuseIPDB`` with URL ``https://www.abuseipdb.com/check/{value}``.
+First, copy ``/opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json`` to ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json``:

 ::

   sudo cp -n /opt/so/saltstack/default/salt/soc/files/soc/hunt.actions.json /opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json

-Next, we need to edit ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json`` using our favorite text editor and insert the following as the next to last line of the file:
+Next, edit ``/opt/so/saltstack/local/salt/soc/files/soc/hunt.actions.json`` using your favorite text editor and insert the following as the next to last line of the file:

 ::